 Environment for Mobile Application Performance Testing

-Environment setup is capable of determining the accuracy of tests and the number of insights a QA specialist can gather out of any executed test.
+can gather out of any executed test.
 Setting up an environment for an app or mobile website performance testing consists of the following steps:

 - Isolate the environment.
 Make sure you’re the only one to use the system for testing and no other activity is performed on it simultaneously.
 Otherwise, you’ll jeopardize the test accuracy.
 Also, having a few users accessing the platform at the same time increases the server load and slows down the process.